datavillage-me/dv-documentation/docs/user-manual/collaboration-space-owner/data-contract-management/create-data-contract.md

   Data contracts are defined independently from collaboration spaces.
 An organization can already define all its schemas before creating/joining a collaboration space.

 - **Single Schema per Data Contract:**
   Each data contract is limited to one schema.
 This design allow to have for each data collaborator a data contract and a data source.
-The data provide/generated in the data source will have to be compliant with the datacontract
+The data provide/generated in the data source will have to be compliant with the data contract

 ## Role of the Collaboration Space Owner